DLPietro/DLPietro.github.io/about.md

 ## ❔ Why I've been planning something more

 The stability of the role is not enough to compensate:
-- **repetitive and manual tasks** — Excel without macros, PDF reports, scanning documents, endless copy-paste...
+- **repetitive and manual tasks:** Excel without macros, PDF reports, scanning documents, endless copy-paste...
 - My skills in statistics and modeling were **collecting dust**, as stuff piled up in the loft
 - The tools date back to the Middle Ages